d03n3rfr1tz3/hass-divoom/README.md

 ### Basic Modes
 The general structure for all modes are similar, but each mode has different parameter.
 Below the example of the basic structure, you can find a documentation of each mode.
+Not all modes are supported across all devices.
+If in doubt, look into your mobile app if your device even has the corresponding feature and then look into the example files for your specific device.

 Modern:
 ```yaml